Back to all posts

 For a link to be useful, people have to see it.
 Your links should be visually distinct from the rest of your text.
 The standard practice—and for good reason—is to use a different color and an underline.
 This formatting acts as a clear visual cue that the text is clickable.
 Consistency is key here.
 By keeping your link style the same across your entire website, you create a predictable and user-friendly environment.
 This clean, professional approach shows visitors that you’ve put thought into their experience on your site.

-4. Write Compelling Anchor Text
+4. Craft Anchor Text That Gets Clicks

 The clickable text of a link is called “anchor text,” and it’s incredibly important.
 Vague phrases like “click here” or “read more” don’t give users or search engines much information.
 Instead, use descriptive text that tells people exactly what they’ll find when they click.
 For instance, instead of “To book a massage, click here,” try “You can schedule your couples massage online.”
 This approach is more helpful for your visitors and gives search engines valuable context about the destination page, which can help your content get found.